DanAtShenTech/django-allauth/docs/decorators.rst

-Even when email verification is not mandatory during signup, there may be circumstances during which you really want to prevent unverified users to proceed.
+Even when email verification is not mandatory during signup, there may be circumstances during which you really want to prevent unverified users from proceeding.
 For this purpose you can use the following decorator::

     from allauth.account.decorators import verified_email_required